wetryingtodorock/getblock-docs/en/rpc-service/bsv/json-rpc/bsv_getblockhash.md

 ---
-title: bsv:getblockhash \[POST\]
+title: bsv:getblockhash - Bitcoin SV
-description: Returns hash of block in best-block-chain at height provided.
+description: Example code for the bsv:getblockhash json-rpc method. Сomplete guide on how to use bsv:getblockhash json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters